CMMC Guy LogoTHE_CMMC_GUY

 It's not going away.
 And "eventually" is now.

-87 days from now, the DoD flips the switch on Phase 2 enforcement.
+The DoD flips the switch on Phase 2 enforcement on November 10, 2026.

 What that means:

-• All new DoD contracts will require CMMC certification
+• New DoD contracts will require CMMC Level 2 certification

 • No certification = you can't bid